guhandelta/astro-dev-blog/src/content/blog/CSSinJS.md

 slug: css-in-js`
 ---

-# The Emergence and Impact of CSS-in-JS in Modern Web Development
 In the dynamic realm of web development, CSS-in-JS has emerged as a groundbreaking approach, intertwining the power of JavaScript with the finesse of CSS.
 As more frameworks adopt this style, it's clear that CSS-in-JS is not just a trend but a transformative strategy in web development.
 Let's delve into what CSS-in-JS entails and its profound impact on the industry.

 ## Understanding CSS-in-JS: